BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ![overfitting with polynomial](images/gif_lagrange_polynome_interpolation/Lagrange_polynomial_interpolation.gif)

 In this animation, a polynomial of increasing order is fited to a set of training data.
 Another set of data called the test data is put aside an not used during training.
 The performance of the model can be evaluated on the test data, which is representative of the real performance of the model on unseen data.
 We can see that a more expressive model doesn't always mean a better model.
-Hyper-parameters are often adjusted manually until fnding satisfactory results as it is often too costly to train a high number of models.
+Hyper-parameters are often adjusted manually until finding satisfactory results as it is often too costly to train a high number of models.

 ## An overview of some commonly used models